mraible/spring-kickstart/readme.txt

-Download and install Maven 2.0.4 (download from http://maven.apache.org/download.html)
+Download and install Maven 3.0.4 (download from http://maven.apache.org/download.html).
+Make sure you have Java 7 installed and set as JAVA_HOME.

-switch to the kickstart directory and run: mvn clean package mvn jetty:run

-This project was originally created using mvn archetype:create -DgroupId=spring.kickstart app -DartifactId=kickstart -DarchetypeArtifactId=maven-archetype-webapp
+Run the following commands to start the app.

+  mvn jetty:run

+After starting, you can view it at http://localhost:8080.